Pratibha Agrawal

-Pratibha Agrawal (born 10 August 1930) is a theatre archivist, theatre actress, scriptwriter, director, writer and translator from Varanasi, Uttar Pradesh.
+Pratibha Agrawal (born 10 August 1930) is an Indian theatre archivist, theatre actress, scriptwriter, director, writer and translator from Varanasi, Uttar Pradesh.
 She is the founder of Natya Shodh Sansthan, a theatre archive and research institute in Kolkata.
 She received many awards including Sangeet Natak Akademi Award for her overall contributions, Sahitya Akademi Translation Prize, and awards from Uttar Pradesh Sangeet Natak Akademi, Uttar Pradesh Hindi Sansthan, Madhya Pradesh Sahitya Parishad, and the Bharatiya Anuvad Parishad.

 Biography

 Pratibha Agrawal was born on 10 August 1930 in Bharatendu Bhawan, Banaras.
 While studying in the fifth grade, her mother became bedridden due to tuberculosis, and when she was only ten years old, her mother died.
 After her mother's death, she was brought up by her grandmother.

 Pratibha started dancing and singing while studying in Varanasi.
 Pratibha, who started reading at a young age, had memorized one hundred and fifty poems at an early age.
 Her father who was a drama artist, used to go to perform a play somewhere every day.
 Sometimes he would take his daughter to watch a play with him.
 After watching the play, she was inspired by drama and started participating in plays at the school's annual function.
 Then, at the age of thirteen, she made her stage debut by acting in her grandfather Radha Krishna Das's play 'Maharana Pratap' at the annual festival of the Mahila Mandalam in Kashi.
 She secured first position in the matriculation examination.

 While she was in theatre field, Madan Mohan Agrawal met Pratibha.
 Impressed by her beauty, he proposed to her.
 On 15 February 1945, he married her without taking any dowry.
 At that time, Pratibha was 15 years old and Madan Mohan was 25 years old.
 Fifteen days after the wedding, Pratibha reached Kolkata with her husband.
 A year after her marriage, Pratibha was sent to Shantiniketan for intermediate studies.
 After three years, she returned to Kolkata from Shantiniketan.

 Pratibha made her first stage acting debut in Kolkata with the play 'Do Athi'.
 Later, she continued her studies along with acting.
 After her M.A., she did D.Phil and D.Litt.
 She also taught in Shikshayatan College in Calcutta during 1950-1970.